sveltejs/kit/documentation/docs/14-configuration.md

 - `dir` - output directory
 - `exports` - contains a `includes` and a `excludes` array which specifies which files to mark as exported from the `exports` field of the `package.json`
 - `files` - contains a `includes` and a `excludes` array which specifies which files to process and copy over when packaging
+- `emitTypes` - by default, `svelte-kit package` will automatically generate types for your package in the form of `d.ts.` files.
+While generating types is configurable, we believe it is best for the ecosystem quality to generate types, always.
+Please make sure you have a good reason when setting it to `false` (for example when you want to provide handwritten type definitions instead).

 ### vite